Tag Archives: Film Alley

 The Faith and Film Series is led by Dr. Philip J. Hohle, who has a Bachelor of Science degree in Radio-Television-Film from The University of Texas at Austin, a Master of Arts in Speech Communication from Texas State University, and a Ph.D. from Regent University in Communication Studies.
 A member of the Society for the Cognitive Study of the Moving Image, he has presented how audiences interpret the movies they watch in the U.S., Finland, and Spain.
 He has also published two books and several articles on viewer response theory.
 Currently, he teaches at The University of Mary Hardin-Baylor and Southeastern University.

-Faith and Film Logo
+Faith and Film Spring 2026 Logo

 Faith and Film at Film Alley (Informal Class for the Community)

-Faith and Film Moved to Film Alley
+Connect Faith and Film at Film Alley

-After three seasons in 2024 and 2025, Faith and Film has moved to Film Alley, formerly known as City Lights, 420 Wolf Ranch Parkway,
+The Faith and Film series continues in 2026 at Film Alley, formerly known as City Lights, 420 Wolf Ranch Parkway, Georgetown, TX.Faith and Film Spring 2026 Logo

 Watch the short promotional video here.